open-quantum-safe/www/applications/ssh.md

 The goal of these integrations is to provide easy prototyping of quantum-resistant cryptography and should not be considered "production quality".
 Please see more about [limitations of our prototype software](../about#limitations).

+{: .warning }
+<b>Note:</b> Our OpenSSH and libssh integrations are currently inactive and not receiving updates.
+Contributors are welcome.

 ## OQS-OpenSSH